gudrunsara/gudrunsara.github.io/README.md

 ```

 **Component Description Comments**
-Comments that describe the components functionality start with a dash and a star, and have the following structure.
+Comments that describe the components functionality start with a slash and a star, and have the following structure.
 ```
 /*
   Component: